MALE GENITAL (PENIS) LICHEN SCLEROSUS

 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about male genital lichen sclerosus (also known as balanitis xerotica obliterans).
 It tells you what this condition is, what it is caused by, what can be done about it, and where you can find out more about it.
+Please note that some of the treatment options in this leaflet may not be available on the NHS.

 What is male genital lichen sclerosus?